ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 to indicate to the Remote Endpoint that the Connection has been effectively closed in the sending direction.
 For example, TCP-based Connections can send a FIN once a Message marked as Final has been completely sent.
-Protocols that do not support signalling the end of a Connection in a given direction will ignore this property.
+Protocols that do not support signaling the end of a Connection in a given direction will ignore this property.

 Note that a Final Message must always be sorted to the end of a list of Messages.